Program length: 12 months (September 1 to August 31 of every year)

 Credential awarded: Completion certificate from Duke University Medical Center and the Duke Department of Surgery

-Duties during the clinical months will include history taking and physical examinations, writing patient orders and progress notes in the EMR, multidisciplinary transplant rounds, carrying the functional pager and responding to patient care needs, ordering diagnostic studies, interpreting laboratory results, discussing recommendations with consulting services, assisting in the operating room, and assisting on organ procurements.
+The fellow’s duties will include, but not limited to: history taking and physical examinations, writing patient orders and progress notes in the EMR, participating in multidisciplinary transplant rounds, responding to patient care needs, ordering and interpreting diagnostic and laboratory studies, and assisting in the operating room.
 All clinical activities of the fellow will be supervised by the supervising physician.